tvup/laravel-fejlvarp/README.md

 This package is an enchancement of [Fejlvarp](https://github.com/troelskn/fejlvarp) by [troelskn](https://github.com/troelskn).
 Thanks for letting me envolve on the idea to letting it become a package for laravel.

 ## Versions
-Major versions follows Laravel versions.
+~~Major versions follows Laravel versions.~~

+Previously, major versions followed Laravel versions.
+However, this practice was identified as an anti-pattern and has since been discontinued.

+Starting from version 11, the corresponding Laravel version requirement is explicitly stated in the `composer.json` file.

 ## Installation